Lysakb/sales-inventory-system/Supplier management microservice/README.md

-# Users management service
+#Suppliers management service

 This is a microservice that handles the management and authentication of users including customers

 ---

 ## Basic Features

-- Login
-- Registration
+- create suppliers
-- Get users
+- Get suppliers
-- Update users
+- Update suppliers
-- Delete users
+- Delete suppliers

 ---